Prince Gustaf Adolf, Duke of Västerbotten: Early life

 Gustaf Adolf wears the Swedish royal christening gown at his christening in 1906.
 He is held by his great-grandfather with his grandfather and father standing behind.

-Gustaf Adolf was born in Stockholm on 22 April 1906 as the eldest son of the then Prince Gustaf Adolf and his first wife Princess Margaret.
-He was known by his last given name, Edmund, in the family.
+Gustaf Adolf was born at 11:10 pm on 22 April 1906 at the Royal Palace in Stockholm, during the reign of his great-grandfather King Oscar II.
+He was the eldest son of the Duke and Duchess of Scania, the then Hereditary Prince Gustaf Adolf and his first wife Princess Margaret of Connaught.
+His father was the eldest son of the then Crown Prince Gustav of Sweden by his marriage to Princess Victoria of Baden, while his mother was the eldest daughter of Queen Victoria's third son Prince Arthur, Duke of Connaught by his marriage to Princess Louise Margaret of Prussia.

+The young prince was baptised on 15 June 1906, his parents' one-year wedding anniversary, by the Archbishop of Uppsala, Johan August Ekman, in the ball room Vita havet (The White Sea) in the State Apartments at the Royal Palace in Stockholm.
+The royal christening gown, which has been used for the baptism of almost all royal children in Sweden ever since, was used for the first time at his christening.
+He was baptised with the names Gustaf Adolf Oscar Fredrik Arthur Edmund.
+In public he was known by the names Gustaf Adolf, and in the family he was known by his last given name, Edmund.

 Gustaf Adolf passed studentexamen at Stockholm Palace in 1925 and attended the Cavalry Officer Candidate School (Kavalleriets officersaspirantskola, KavOAS) in Eksjö the following year and in 1926–1927 the Royal Military Academy.
 He was then commissioned as fänrik in the Svea Life Guards (I 1) and the Life Regiment Dragoons (K 2) and in 1928 in the Life Regiment of Horse (K 1).
 Gustaf Adolf continued his military training and became major in the General Staff Corps, Svea Life Guards, and the Life Regiment of Horse in 1941 In 1943, he became lieutenant colonel in the General Staff Corps, in Svea Life Guards, in Västerbotten Regiment and in the Swedish Cavalry.
 He was lieutenant colonel at his death.